Roman Catholic Diocese of Harrisburg: Sexual abuse cases

 In early 2016, Pennsylvania Attorney General Josh Shapiro convened a grand jury investigation into sexual abuse by Catholic clergy of children in six Pennsylvania dioceses, including the Diocese of Harrisburg.
-According to diocesan officials, they had planned a release of a list of priests with credible accusations of sexual abuse in September 2016, but Shapiro asked them to wait until the end of the investigation.
 According to The Philadelphia Inquirer, the Dioceses of Harrisburg and Greensburg attempted to shut down the grand jury investigation in 2017.

-In August 2018, the diocese released the names of 71 clergy members accused of sexual abuse of children.
-The list included priests, deacons, and seminarians of the diocese.
-It also included clergy from other dioceses or from religious orders who had served in the diocese.
+In August 2018, the diocese released the names of 45 clergy from the diocese as having credible accusations of sexual abuse.
+The list also included clergy from other dioceses or from religious orders who had served in the diocese.
 Following the release of the list, Bishop Gainer announced the removal of the names of the last six bishops from all diocesan facilities due to their collective failure to protect children from sexual abuse.

-The Pennsylvania grand jury report was released in August 2018, naming 45 clergy from the diocese as having credible accusations of sexual abuse.
 The report also revealed that the diocese had since 2002 been secretly settling cases with sex abuse survivors.
 Some of settlements required the signing of non-disclosure agreements by the victims.
 After the report release, Gainer apologized for the sexual abuse on behalf of the diocese and set up a new website titled Youth Protection Home Page.

-In August 2019, diocese officials acknowledged that they had paid $12.1 million to 100 sexual abuse survivors since January of that year.
+In August 2019, diocese officials acknowledged that they had paid $12.1 million to 100 sexual abuse survivors that year.

 In November 2020, John G. Allen from York County, a laicized priest, pleaded guilty to six misdemeanors (two counts each of indecent assault against a child under 13, indecent assault of a child under 16 and corruption of a minor) for assaulting two altar boys in the diocese between 1997 and 2002.
 Allen was sentenced to five years of probation.

-In February 2024, former priest Luis J. Barajas, who was among those named on the Diocese's credibly accused list in 2018, went on trial in Cuyahoga County, Ohio on charges of sexually abusing a 15-year-old cancer patient during a "blessing" he performed.
-He is believed to have been removed from priesthood and sent back to his native country of Colombia after sex abuse allegations surfaced against him in 1989 which were related to his time serving in Harrisburg.

 Territory

-The Diocese of Harrisburg covers the following counties:

-Adams, Columbia, Cumberland, Dauphin, Franklin, Juniata, Lancaster, Lebanon, Mifflin, Montour, Northumberland, Perry, Snyder, Union and York.
+The Diocese of Harrisburg covers the following counties: Adams, Columbia, Cumberland, Dauphin, Franklin, Juniata, Lancaster, Lebanon, Mifflin, Montour, Northumberland, Perry, Snyder, Union and York.
 The Basilica of the Sacred Heart of Jesus in Conewago Township and the Basilica of Saints Cyril and Methodius in Danville are under the jurisdiction of the diocese.